Tiled Beamspace MVDR for 1024-element Wideband Radar: Introduction

 \section{Introduction}

 Fully digital wideband MIMO radar arrays offer the ability to form multiple beams simultaneously for target detection, tracking, and interference suppression, in contrast to the sequential scanning beams of traditional phased arrays.
 Continued advances in RF integration and digital processing are rapidly making massive digital arrays—featuring hundreds or thousands of elements—feasible for next-generation radar systems.
 However, the computational burden associated with conventional spatial processing presents a fundamental obstacle to such scaling.
-Classical minimum variance distortionless response (MVDR) beamforming requires the estimation and inversion of an $N \times N$ sample covariance matrix, leading to $O(N^3)$ complexity, which becomes prohibitive for large-aperture arrays.
+Classical minimum variance distortionless response (MVDR) beamforming requires the estimation and inversion of an $N \times N$ sample covariance matrix, leading to $O(N^3)$ complexity, which becomes prohibitive for large arrays.

-Beamspace processing provides a promising pathway to overcoming this limitation.
+Beamspace dimension reduction is a promising pathway to overcoming this limitation.
 For regularly spaced arrays, the spatial signature of a plane wave is a complex exponential, enabling its energy to be concentrated by a spatial FFT.
-Beamspace ideas have long been explored to improve robustness and reduce computational load across a broad range of radar and array-processing applications, including through-the-wall radar imaging \cite{yoon2008high, yoon2011mvdr}, weather radar \cite{nai2016adaptive}, moving-target localization \cite{jin2002beamspace, wang2008mvdr}, and subarray-based interference mitigation \cite{doisy2010interference}.
+Beamspace concepts have long been explored to improve robustness and reduce computational load across a broad range of radar and array-processing applications, including through-the-wall radar imaging \cite{yoon2008high, yoon2011mvdr}, weather radar \cite{nai2016adaptive}, moving-target localization \cite{jin2002beamspace, wang2008mvdr}, and subarray-based interference mitigation \cite{doisy2010interference}.
 Early work on partial adaptation and beamspace MUSIC also demonstrated the benefits of dimension reduction for high-resolution applications \cite{zoltowski1990simultaneous}.
-More recently, beamspace dimension-reduction strategies have been successfully employed in multiuser MIMO communication, where user energy often concentrates within a small beamspace region \cite{abdelghany2019beamspace, abdelghany2020scalable}, with validation via channel models derived from measured data presented in \cite{cebeci2024scaling}.
+More recently, beamspace dimension reduction has been successfully employed for reduced-complexity multiuser MIMO reception \cite{abdelghany2019beamspace, abdelghany2020scalable}, with validation via channel models derived from measured data \cite{cebeci2024scaling}.
 These developments motivate the use of beamspace techniques as an enabling mechanism for scalable adaptive all-digital processing in massive arrays for radar.